phoenix-tech-solutions/waypoint/README.md

 # Waypoint: Find your way at IA

-Waypoint is a project designed to enhance navigation and accessibility within the IA ecosystem.
+Waypoint is a project designed to enhance navigation and accessibility within the Innovation Academy ecosystem.
 It combines intuitive user interfaces with advanced retrieval-augmented generation (RAG) models to deliver seamless user experiences.
 Our goal is to provide accurate, context-aware assistance for users, ensuring they can find the information they need efficiently.

 ## Key Features
 - **Chat Interface**: A responsive and user-friendly chat system for real-time assistance.